My nephew is my inspiration for designing schools that spark wonder, curiosity and creativity.

 Sabba believes cultures of innovation begin with a culture of empathy.
 Her journey took her from being a high school teacher to education executive at Apple.
 Dr. Quidwai now works with organizations to design schools that give young people the mindset and skills to thrive in workplaces and as global citizens.

-Sabba hosts the podcast, "Designing Schools," and released a documentary based on her research on design thinking in K12.
+Sabba hosts the podcast, "Designing Schools," and released a documentary in 2020 based on her research about using design thinking to prepare for a world with AI.

 how it started